Judechuks/infobase/README.md

 #### PAGES/SECTIONS

-The the different pages and sections of this project:
+The different pages and sections of this project:

 - #### Header
 - #### Hero